-The use of unauthorized parts in the repair of the equipment, tampering by unqualified personnel, or operation with the cover open in a Hazardous (Classified) Location will result in dangerous conditions which will cause death, serious injury, and/or equipment and property damage.
+The use of unauthorized parts in the repair of the equipment, tampering by unqualified personnel, or installation in a Hazardous (Classified) Location will result in dangerous conditions which will cause death, serious injury, and/or equipment and property damage.

 Follow all safety instructions contained or referenced herein.